-Dr. Adam Kaplin graduated magna cum laude from Yale University before receiving his medical degree and Ph.D. from The Johns Hopkins School of Medicine, where he was a Medical Science Training Program awardee.
+He graduated magna cum laude from Yale University before earning his M.D. and Ph.D. at Johns Hopkins, where he was a Medical Science Training Program awardee.
 He went on to complete an internship in internal medicine at Johns Hopkins Bayview Medical Center and a residency in psychiatry at Johns Hopkins Hospital, where he served as the chief resident of psychiatry.

 Dr. Kaplin performs both pre-clinical and clinical research on the biological basis of immune-mediated mood disorders and cognitive impairment, with the goal of elucidating novel therapeutic strategies for neuroinflammatory and neurodegenerative disorders.

 To enhance his clinical research, he has become progressively more involved in health information technology, especially as it applies to mental health care and research.
 He invented and co-developed a mobile, automated, SMS- and web-based platform that serves as both a patient electronic diary and HIPAA-compliant virtual chart that facilitates patient, family and health care provider collaboration of care.
 He has also been involved in the testing of other novel technologies, such as the DANA tablet-based software that provides exquisitely sensitive and reliable mobile cognitive assessment.